Mounting file systems with One Zone storage classes

 Connecting from Amazon Elastic Container Service

 You can use Amazon EFS file systems with Amazon ECS to share file system data across your fleet of container instances so your tasks have access to the same persistent storage, no matter the instance on which they land.
-To use Amazon EFS One Zone storage classes with Amazon ECS you should choose only subnets that are in the same Availability Zone as your file system when launching your task.
+To use Amazon EFS One Zone file systems with Amazon ECS you should choose only subnets that are in the same Availability Zone as your file system when launching your task.
 For more information, see Amazon EFS volumes in the Amazon Elastic Container Service Developer Guide.

 Connecting from Amazon Elastic Kubernetes Service

-(CSI) driver, which supports Amazon EFS access points, to share a file system between multiple pods
+Interface (CSI) driver, which supports Amazon EFS access points, to share a file

-in an Amazon EKS or self-managed Kubernetes cluster.
-The Amazon EFS CSI driver is
+system between multiple pods in an Amazon EKS or self-managed Kubernetes cluster.
+The Amazon EFS

-you can use the nodeSelector
+One Zone file systems, you can use the nodeSelector

 Connecting from AWS Lambda